 If we have a prenup would we still have to go to court to get divorced?

-Even with a prenup you would still have to go through the normal divorce process.
+Even with a prenup you would still have to consult family solicitors chester and go through the normal divorce process.
 The process of ending a marriage is straight forward, however, dividing assets after a marriage is often protracted and messy.
 The process is made a whole lot simpler and quicker with a prenup in place.

 Can I buy a kit online to write my own prenup?